 Several trends have reshaped our industry and our Company in recent years, including increased competition globally and changing markets for our products, with the bulk of future sales growth expected to occur in emerging economies.
-Ford and other companies are also expanding sourcing in these lower-cost emerging markets, as a way to serve both local markets and the global supply chain.
+Ford is expanding its own footprint in emerging markets: We are expanding or building new plants at seven locations in the Asia Pacific region and we are hiring employees across that region.
+Ford and other companies are also expanding our supply chain in these lower-cost emerging markets, as a way to serve both local markets and the global supply chain.
 These changes are affecting not only how we manage our operations, but also how we engage with and affect the communities in which we operate.
 To address these changes, we have refocused our community efforts to reflect the global nature of our business, while recognizing that Michigan is our headquarters state and will always remain an important part of our focus.

 Whether doing business in Michigan or Malaysia, we seek to respect and make a positive contribution to our host communities.
 Operating in emerging economies, however, does bring with it some new community issues for us to understand and manage.

 One of these issues is human rights.
 Specifically, we must ensure that our products, no matter where they are made, are manufactured under conditions that demonstrate respect for the people who make them.
 We also must respect the rights of people living in the communities around our facilities, as well as our suppliers’ facilities, who may be affected by those operations.
 We view respect for human rights as not only a core operational issue, but also a key to maintaining the trust and respect of local communities.
 That trust is critical if we want to continue to operate and, increasingly, sell our products in those locations.
 (See the Governance and Supply Chain sections for more on these topics.)
 We are also looking at water issues in relation to human rights and are exploring ways to connect our water strategy with water-related community initiatives.
 (See the Water section for more information.)